 Are Power Conditioners Worth It?

-Yes, these devices are worth it if you want to protect all your sensitive and expensive equipment.
+Yes, like top-tier home theater power managers, these devices are worth it if you want to protect all your sensitive and expensive equipment.
 They won’t get in the way of your phone line and also enhance audio and video quality.
 A device can even have USB ports for charging and a battery backup reserve.

 The rack mountable Furman PL-Plus and Furman P models, as well as the Panamax, have excellent spike and surge protection and linear filtering technology.